-The Company has complied with all the code provisions of the Code contained in Appendix 14 to the Listing Rules throughout the year ended 31 December 2018, save and except Code Provisions A.5 which is with respect to the nomination committee.
+The Company has complied with all the code provisions of the Code contained in Appendix 14 to the Listing Rules throughout the year ended 31 December 2019, save and except Code Provisions A.5 and E.1.2 of the Code.

 The Company has considered the merits of establishing a nomination committee but is of the view that it is in the best interests of the Company that the Board collectively reviews, deliberates on and approves the structure, size and composition of the Board and the appointment of any new Director.
 The Board is tasked with ensuring that it has a balanced composition of skills, experience and expertise appropriate for the requirements of the businesses of the Group, with due regard to the benefits of diversity on the Board, and that appropriate individuals with the relevant expertise and leadership qualities are appointed to the Board to complement the capabilities of the existing Directors.
 In addition, the Board as a whole is also responsible for reviewing the succession plan for the Directors.
+Further details with respect to the nomination of directors are set out on pages 37 to 38.